Department Sanitation, Water and Solid Waste for Development

 Goal:

-To explore how AI-supported tools can enhance WASH education wile critically reflecting on their potential and risks.
+To explore how AI-supported tools can enhance WASH education while critically assessing their opportunities and potential risks.

 We test emerging AI applications that support: